gomena/gomena.github.io/index.md

 ### Research

 I develop robust, efficient and theoretically sound statistical methodology for tackling problems in life sciences that involve data.
-My experience is mostly in neuroscience and epidemiology, but I am open to other problems as well.
-On a more theoretical side, I am interested in enhancing our understanding of the statistical and computational aspects of entropic optimal transport, so new statistical procedures and algorithms can be derived.
-Finally, from a machine learning perspective, I am interested in the representation of complex combinatorial objects, such as permutations.
+My experience comes from Neuroscience and Epidemiology, but I am always eager to explore challenges in other fields as well.
+I am particularly interested from tools coming from Bayesian statistics (as it provides us with a common scientific language for drawing inferences and imposing constrains based on our beliefs, and for which inference tools are widely available) and from Optimal Transport, where I have a more theoretical/methodological interest; I explore the computational and statistical aspects of entropic optimal transport in order to derive new sensible statistical procedures.

 The most up-to date list of my publicly available scholarly work is available at my [Google Scholar profile](https://scholar.google.com/citations?user=TJlkOdcAAAAJ&hl=en&oi=ao).